ONLY AN AUTHORIZED OFFICER CAN CLICK ‘ACCEPT’ ON BEHALF OF THE PARTNER.

-13.3.5 in the event that the sale, supply, export, re-export or transfer of all or part of the Product or any part thereof to be supplied under this Agreement is subject to Sophos obtaining or using an export licence, it will provide promptly upon request all assistance or documentation required by Sophos including, as appropriate, an accurately completed end user undertaking or consignee undertaking;
+13.3.9 agrees that in the event that the sale, supply, export, re-export or transfer of all or part of the Products or any part thereof to be supplied under this Agreement is subject to Sophos obtaining or using an export licence, it will provide promptly upon request all assistance or documentation required by Sophos including, as appropriate, an accurately completed End User undertaking or consignee undertaking;

-13.3.8 it will indemnify and hold Sophos harmless from and against any claim, loss, liability or damage suffered or incurred by Sophos resulting from or related to Partner’s breach of this clause, and that breach of this clause may be considered cause for termination of this Agreement.
+13.3.12 agrees that it will indemnify and hold Sophos harmless from and against any claim, loss, liability or damage suffered or incurred by Sophos resulting from or related to Partner’s breach of this clause, and that breach of this clause may be considered cause for immediate termination of this Agreement.

 13.4 Conflicts.
 In the event of any inconsistency between this Agreement and the Commercial Terms, the provisions of this Agreement shall prevail.